Get heatindex

 @article{lu2025,

-author = {Yi-Chuan Lu and others},
+author = {Yi-Chuan Lu and Alex Goodman and Peter Kalmus and David M. Romps},

-title = {Simpler and faster: An improved heat index},
+title = {Simpler and faster: an improved heat index},

 journal = {Journal of Applied Meteorology and Climatology},